Perform a Load-Flow Analysis Using Simscape Electrical

 Simulate the model.

-After simulating, you can view the load-flow results in the Busbar block annotation and in the Simscape logging data that the model outputs to the MATLAB® workspace.
+After simulating, you can view the load-flow results in the Busbar and Busbar (DC) blocks annotation and in the Simscape logging data that the model outputs to the MATLAB® workspace.

 For examples that show how to perform a load-flow analysis, see: